ajayboddu-2006/USB_2.O_RTL_To_GDSII_Flow_using_OpenLANE_and_Skywater_PDKs/docs/README.md

 - RTL Synthesis

-    -Tool: yosys
+    - Tool: yosys
-        -Yosys converts the high-level RTL (Verilog) design into a gate-level netlist by performing logic synthesis.
+        - Yosys converts the high-level RTL (Verilog) design into a gate-level netlist by performing logic synthesis.
 It optimizes the design based on the constraints and the standard cell library provided.
-    Technology Mapping
+- Technology Mapping

-Tool: abc
+    - Tool: abc
-ABC maps the logic to the specific gates available in the target standard cell library, ensuring that the synthesized design adheres to the technology's requirements.
+        - ABC maps the logic to the specific gates available in the target standard cell library, ensuring that the synthesized design adheres to the technology's requirements.

-Static Timing Analysis (STA)
+- Static Timing Analysis (STA)

-Tool: OpenSTA
+    - Tool: OpenSTA
-OpenSTA performs timing analysis on the synthesized netlist to ensure it meets timing constraints.
+        - OpenSTA performs timing analysis on the synthesized netlist to ensure it meets timing constraints.
 It generates reports detailing the timing paths, slack, and potential violations.
-These steps collectively result in a gate-level netlist (.vg file) optimized for the specified PDK and constraints.
+        - These steps collectively result in a gate-level netlist (.vg file) optimized for the specified PDK and constraints.